-- I have been doing this for the last umpteen year, and I am not changing the way I’ve been doing my job for the past umpteen years just because of this change
+- I have been doing this for the last umpteen years, and I am not changing the way I’ve been doing my job for the past umpteen years just because of this change.

 - Is this just a way to cut headcount?

 When developing your resistance management plan, note that sources of resistance can be at the individual, group, or organizational-wide level.
 This is an important factor because the scale and source of resistance will drive your plans on how to deal with resistance to change across the organization.

-In developing your reactive and proactive resistance management plans, you should take identified behaviors into consideration.
-The more of the behaviors below you see from people, the more you are likely to deal with people resisting organization change within your group or company.
+In developing your reactive and proactive resistance management plans, you should consider identified behaviors.
+The more behaviors below you see from people, the more you are likely to deal with people resisting organization change within your group or company.

 - Putting up barriers